raclettejs/raclette-docs/docs/introduction/cli-commands.md

 ### `raclette rebuild [services...]`

 Rebuilds Docker images for specified services.
-If no services are passed, Raclette detects file changes and rebuilds affected services automatically.
+If no services are passed, raclette detects file changes and rebuilds affected services automatically.

 **Example:**